 Visitors and/or guests are subject to College policies and sanctions and state and federal law.
 Violators will be dismissed from campus and could be referred for local prosecution.

-- Students in certain programs including health sciences may be subject to additional requirements related to drugs and alcohol.
+Students in certain programs including, but not limited to, health sciences may be subject to additional requirements related to drugs and alcohol.
 Students should be advised that alternative instructional sites and future employers may also require drug testing, criminal background checks, etc.

-Note: Drug and Alcohol Policy violations are handled by College Administrators, contracted Rutherford County Sheriff’s Deputy and/or local law enforcement when necessary.
+Note: Drug and Alcohol Policy violations are handled by College Administrators, contracted Rutherford County Sheriff’s Deputies, and/or local law enforcement when necessary.

 A copy of the drug and alcohol prevention program and policies will be distributed annually to each student taking one or more classes of any kind for academic credit regardless of the student’s program of study.

-The College will review this drug and alcohol program and policies in even numbered years beginning with the year 1992.
+The College will review this policy in even numbered years.

 COUNSELING, TREATMENT, REHABILITATION, AND RE-ENTRY PROGRAMS

-The Office of Learning Support and Retention maintains a list of public and private treatment agencies, many of which are listed below.
+The Advising and Success Center maintains a list of public and private treatment agencies, many of which are listed below.
 This list is subject to change.
 Students may contact College counselors for more information on these services.